 We will not accrue interest on loans and debt securities if we have reason to doubt our ability to collect such interest.
-As of March 31, 2024 and as of December 31, 2023, we had 3 loans on non-accrual status.
+As of June 30, 2024, we had 2 loans on non-accrual status.
+As of December 31, 2023, we had 3 loans on non-accrual status.